parthsharma1011/langchain_/README.md

 # Asia on Plate Customer Service Bot

 A sophisticated multi-agent customer service system built for Asia on Plate, an Asian grocery delivery service in Berlin.
-The system uses AWS Bedrock, Pinecone vector database, and Tavily web search to provide intelligent customer support.
+The system uses AWS Bedrock, Pinecone vector database, and Tavily web search to provide intelligent customer support through a modern Gradio web interface.

 ## System Architecture